Lolita Pop: Mid-career

 In 1983 the band changed record labels to Mistlur and released two albums.
 Before the filming of “Five Seeking a Taxi”, the drummer at that time, Peter Olsen, was replaced by the band's saxophonist Per Eriksson.
 Bassist Thomas Johansson dropped out prior to recording “Wanderings”.
 He continued to write lyrics throughout Lolita Pop's career.

 In 1983 and 1984, the band toured Sweden and visited many places all over the country.
 On several occasions, they had local bands opening for them as for instance in Björklinge, where Fire was the opening act.

 Lolita Pop then began directing its focus overseas in 1984.
 The band released the album Lolita Pop, with English-language versions of previously released songs, and did a few European tours.

 Ulf Lernhammar skipped 1985 for the filming of Lolita Pop's last Swedish-language album “Have Pleasure”.
-Benkt Svensson took over the base.
+Benkt Svensson took over the bass.
 After performing in the United States, a recording contract was made with Virgin Records U.S..
 The band's friendship with Television guitarist Richard Lloyd led to Eriksson, Olsen and Johansson appearing on his album “Fields of Fire”.
 In 1986, Matts Alsberg from the Stockholm band Rust became bassist and Benkt Svensson returned to the guitar.